teamclairvoyant/database-comparison-tool/README.md

 **DESCRIPTION:**

-1. This tool is used to compare tables in any combination in SqlServer and Hive by running a Spark Job.(i.e SqlServer-SqlServer, SqlServer-Hive, Hive-SqlServer, Hive-Hive)
+1. This tool is used to compare tables in any combination in Sql Databases(mssql,mysql and postgresql) and Hive by running a Spark Job.
 2. Details of both source and destination are provided through Arguments.
 3. This tool provides an option to exclude columns from both the tables to compare.
 4. There is option to provide where clause to query data under particular partition.